 As a clinical supervisor, I provide one-to-one, as well as group supervision.
 I am on the Register for Applied Psychology Practice Supervisors and practice from an existential-phenomenological perspective.
 Within group supervision I adhere to the SACS approach of Structured and Collaborative Supervision.

 Because of my interest in research, I also offer research supervision and mentoring to help guide students on their academic journey.
-I provide assistance with written assignments, such as dissertations, doctorate theses, case studies or process reports, for anyone experiencing difficulties, whether for linguistic or other reasons and work as a research supervisor on a freelance basis.
+I provide assistance with written assignments, such as dissertations, doctorate theses, case studies or process reports, for anyone experiencing difficulties, whether for linguistic or other reasons.